 London has historically been known as a relatively expensive city, but it’s certainly not world-leading in terms of cost.
 The cost of living in London (based on consumer prices and rent), for example, is about 30% less than in San Francisco.

-In deciding where to look for jobs—whether in the UK or abroad—remember to account for the cost of living based on your lifestyle decisions.
-Factors such as whether you eat out or in and take the train or walk to work will impact your monthly costs—and therefore how far you can stretch your paycheck.)Salary averages as a guide, not a limit
+In deciding where to look for jobs, in the UK or abroad, account for the cost of living based on your lifestyle decisions.
+Factors such as whether you eat out or in and commute impact your monthly costs.
+(And how far you can stretch your paycheck.)Salary averages as a guide, not a limit

 In addition, consider ways you might make your profile more attractive to potential employers.
-For example, given London’s focus on fintech as well as a booming global demand for blockchain engineers, those interested in blockchain may look for roles specifically requiring those skills rather than generalist roles.
-This isn’t to say you should choose a focus area based solely on salary prospects, but rather that it’s worth playing up skills and experiences related to what interests potential employers.Ready to take your software engineering skills and earning potential to the UK?
+For example, take London’s focus on fintech as well as a booming global demand for blockchain engineers.
+Those interested in blockchain may look for roles specifically requiring those skills rather than generalist roles.
+Avoid a focus area based solely on salary prospects, but play up skills and experiences related to what interests potential employers.Ready to take your software engineering skills and earning potential to the UK?